pauldmccarthy/win-pytreat/getting_started/08_scripts.md

 To store the output do this:

 ```
-spobj = sp.run('ls -la'.split(), stdout = sp.PIPE)
+spobj = sp.run(shlex.split('ls -la'), stdout = sp.PIPE)
 sout = spobj.stdout.decode('utf-8')
 print(sout)
 ```

+> shlex.split and shlex.quote are functions designed to break up and quote
+> (respectively) shell command lines and arguments.
+Quoting of user provided
+> arguments helps to prevent unintended consequences from inappropriate inputs.
+>
-> Note that the `decode` call in the middle line converts the string from a byte string to a normal string.
-In Python 3 there is a distinction between strings (sequences of characters, possibly using multiple bytes to store each character) and bytes (sequences of bytes).
-The world has moved on from ASCII, so in this day and age, this distinction is absolutely necessary, and Python does a fairly good job of it.
+> Note that the `decode` call in the middle line converts the string from a byte
+> string to a normal string.
+In Python 3 there is a distinction between strings
+> (sequences of characters, possibly using multiple bytes to store each
+> character) and bytes (sequences of bytes).
+The world has moved on from ASCII,
+> so in this day and age, this distinction is absolutely necessary, and Python
+> does a fairly good job of it.

 If the output is numerical then this can be extracted like this:
 ```